Rupnagar district

-Rupnagar district is one of twenty-two districts in the state of Punjab, India.
+Rupnagar district is one of twenty-three districts in the state of Punjab, India.
 The city of Rupnagar is said to have been founded by a Raja called Rokeshar, who ruled during the 11th century and named it after his son Rup Sen. It is also the site of an ancient town of the Indus Valley civilization.
 The major cities in Rupnagar District are Morinda, Nangal and Anandpur Sahib.
 Morinda is also known as Baghwāla "[The City] of Gardens."
 Morinda is located on the Chandigarh-Ludhiana Highway.
 The Bhakra Dam in Nangal lies on the boundary with the neighboring state of Himachal Pradesh.
 Dadhi is one of the most important villages of the district, particularly because of Gurudwara Sri Hargobindsar Sahib.

-Ropar

-Ropar is a 21-meter-high ancient mound overlaying the Shiwalik (also spelled as Sivalik or Shivalik) deposition on the left bank of the river Sutlej where it merges into the plains.
-It has yielded a sequence of six cultural periods or phases with some breaks from the Harappan times to the present day.
-The excavations were carried out by Dr. Y.D.
-Sharma of Archaeological Survey of India.
-The migration of the Harappans to Ropar has been postulated through the lost Saraswati River to the Sutlej as both rivers once belonged to one system.

-Period I

-At Ropar excavation, the lowest levels yielded the Harappan traits in Period 1, which falls in the proto-historic period.
-A major find was a steatite seal in the Indus script used for the authentication of trading goods, impression of the seal on a terracotta lump of burnt clay, chert blades, copper implements, terracotta beads, and bangles and typically standardized pottery of Indus Valley civilization.
-They flourished in all the Harappan cities and townships.

-The dead were buried with head generally to the north and with funerary vessels as unearthed in cemetery R-37 at Harappa (Sind, Pakistan).
-What led the Harappans to desert the site is not known.

-Period II

-Period II belongs to Painted grey ware people who followed the Harappans.
-Typical pottery of this period consisted of fine grey ware painted black, terracotta bangles, semi-precious stones, glass, bone arrowheads, ivory kohl sticks, and copper implements.
-This period is identified as the period belonging to the Great War Epic - Mahabharata.